warp-tech/warpgate-docs/docs/index.md

                 <div>Connect your VSCode through it.</div>
                 <div>Use it in your <code>DATABASE_URL</code>.</div>
                 <div>Connect to your Kubernetes clusters.</div>
+                <div>Open RDP and VNC desktops with a native client or in your browser.</div>
                 <div>Or just open a terminal in your browser.</div>
             </p>
             <h2>Not a jump host</h2>